-What you eat no longer just affects you — your diet provides your breastmilk with vital nutrients and can directly impact your milk production or even your little one’s tummy.
+What you eat no longer just affects you — your diet provides your breastmilk with vital nutrients, directly impacting your milk production and your little one’s tummy.

 Consider these 5 go-to recipes if you’re a breastfeeding mom to fuel yourself, your milk supply, and your precious bundle.

 Take your overnight oat game to a whole new level with this carrot cake oats recipe.

 Oats are one of the most recommended foods for upping your breastmilk production, and odds are that you already have most of the ingredients in your cabinet or fridge.

 It also just takes 10 minutes to whip up this easy, nutritious breakfast.
 Top with greek yogurt and pecans tomorrow morning and dig in!

 You’ve probably heard of lactation cookies, which are meant to boost your milk supply.
 These granola bars offer the same benefits but are less calorie-dense.

 Of course, you may need to run to the store for flaxseed, brewers yeast, and wheat germ.
 You’ll find these ingredients in most lactation recipes so will be able to use them again and again throughout your breastfeeding journey.

 When you’ve gathered the ingredients, mix them all together, press the dough into a pan, and bake.
 Easy peasy!